Funding Opportunities for Aspiring and Current Law Students

 Bay Area Underserved Law Student Scholarship Program

 The Bay Area Underserved Law Student Scholarship Program hosted by the Bar Association of San Francisco’s Justice & Diversity Center is open to law students admitted to law schools in the California Bay Area.
 (So, for example, this may include UC Berkeley School of Law, Stanford Law School, UC Hastings College of Law, Santa Clara University School of Law, and the University of San Francisco School of Law.)
 The scholarship award is $10,000 per year.
-Applications will open in January 2026.
+Applications are due May 31, 2026.
 Learn more here.

 1L Scholarship: According to the website, the “2025 cycle is paused as we design a new and improved program for 2026.”
 Stay tuned on their website for updates.